jeffy26/gitTest/readme.txt

-Git is a version contrle system
+Git is a distributed version contrle system
 Git is free software